 - Complete 30 hours per year of spiritual growth and development service

 - Complete 30 hours per year of community service

-- Attend and participate in spiritual retreats sponsored by the Foundation
+- Attend and participate in summer enrichment symposiums sponsored by the Foundation.

 - Behavior will be in keeping with the moral and ethical standards of the Catholic Church.